-A. General: This case examines the Russo-Japanese War (1904-1905), a regional conflict between an established great power and a rising challenger seeking to overturn the regional order.
+This was a remarkable feat for a resource-poor island state.
 While Russia had been the dominant Eurasian land power throughout the nineteenth century, Japan started modernizing only in 1868.
-A little more than a generation later, it defeated China in the Sino-Japanese War of 1894-1895 and then fought Russia in 1904-1905.
-These were remarkable feats for a resource-poor island state.
-Japan's strategy reveals many key elements necessary to prosecute a regional war: coordination of the diplomatic, informational, military, and economic elements of national power, equally well-coordinated land and sea operations, and foresight with regard to war termination.
+Only a generation later, it defeated China in the Sino-Japanese War of 1894-1895 before fighting Russia in 1904-1905.
+Japan's strategy reveals many key elements necessary to prosecute a regional war: coordination of diplomatic, informational, military, and economic elements of national power, integration of land and sea operations, and foresight in war termination.
 At the same time, Japan took an enormous risk in challenging a power possessing resources on a continental scale.
 In contrast, Russian strategy illustrates the dangers of failing to understand an adversary's culture and military potential.
 Despite Japan's success, this limited war did not resolve the underlying problem of regional instability caused by failing regimes in Korea and China.

-This conflict reveals fundamental problems in the relationship between land and sea operations and the role of the profession of arms.
-Despite major advantages in resources, men under arms, naval vessels, interior lines, and strategic depth, Russia lost to a rising power whose military transformation it had grossly underestimated.
-The Japanese navy launched a surprise attack on the Russian naval base at Port Arthur (Lüshun in Chinese), allowing armies to land on the Asian mainland in both Korea and China.
+This conflict reveals fundamental problems in the relationship between land and sea operations.
+Despite major advantages in resources, manpower, naval vessels, interior lines, and strategic depth, Russia lost to a rising power whose military transformation it had grossly underestimated.
+The Japanese navy launched a surprise attack on the Russian naval base at Port Arthur (Lüshun in Chinese), allowing its armies to land in both Korea and China.
 The limited carrying capacity of the Trans-Siberian Railway and the Chinese Eastern Railway (the Manchurian link to Vladivostok and Port Arthur) precluded a rapid buildup of Russian ground forces in the combat theater.
-This transportation bottleneck allowed the Japanese to achieve numerical superiority early in the war.
+This bottleneck allowed the Japanese to achieve numerical superiority early in the war.
 Japanese forces also employed surprise.
-The Russo-Japanese War thus demonstrates how a weaker antagonist can win a limited regional war.
+The Russo-Japanese War demonstrates how a weaker antagonist can win a limited regional war.
 It also highlights the consequences should a stronger power fail to anticipate, innovate, or exercise sound judgment in a complex and uncertain environment.

 Japan's initial successes did not end the conflict.
 Instead, the war lasted for almost nineteen months.
-Fighting on land revolved around the siege of Port Arthur (May 1904-January 1905) and huge battles fought in Manchuria, notably at Liaoyang (August-September 1904), Shahe (October 1904), and Mukden / Shenyang (February-March 1905).
+Fighting on land revolved around the siege of Port Arthur (May 1904-January 1905) and huge battles fought in Manchuria, notably at Liaoyang (August-September 1904), Shahe (Shaho) (October 1904), and Mukden / Shenyang (February-March 1905).
 Neither army proved able to deliver a knockout blow.
 Instead, Russian forces retreated into the interior of Manchuria, stretching Japan's supply lines and limited manpower.

-Naval operations loom large in the outcome of this conflict.
+Naval operations loom large in this conflict.
 While Japanese naval and land forces understood their interdependent relationship, Russian naval forces coordinated neither within their service nor with Russian ground forces.
 The squadron at Vladivostok caused consternation among the Japanese when it ventured out to sea and disrupted commercial traffic, but for only a very short time.
 The Japanese kept the Port Arthur squadron bottled up in port except for a brief period when Russian mines sank two of Japan's six battleships and Admiral Stepan Makarov commanded sorties that threatened Japanese sea communications.
-The Port Arthur squadron reverted to inactivity after Makarov went down with the Russian flagship

-Petropavlovsk in April 1904.
+The Port Arthur squadron reverted to inactivity after Makarov went down with the Russian flagship Petropavlovsk in April 1904.
 The Imperial Japanese Army ultimately destroyed the squadron at anchor by taking Port Arthur.